Whitespire birch (Betula

 McGinley Pavilion: Winter interest: Whitespire birch (Betula populifolia 'Whitespire')—white bark, Ruby redosier dogwood (Cornus sericea 'Ruby')—red stems, Walter's Siberian crabapple (Malus baccata 'Walter's')—yellow fruit.

-Native Plant Garden: Winter interest: Wild senna (Cassia marilandica) –seedpods, Washington hawthorn, (Crataegus phaenopyrum) – red-orange berries; grasses, many straw-colored such as northern dropseed (Sporobolus heterolepis); little bluestem (Schizachyrium scoparium) – mahogany red; many fuzzy white seeds on other plants.
+Native Plant Garden: Winter interest: Wild senna (Cassia marilandica) -seedpods, grasses, many straw-colored such as northern dropseed (Sporobolus heterolepis); little bluestem (Schizachyrium scoparium) - mahogany red; many fuzzy white seeds on other plants.

 Rose Garden: Well worth noticing are the striking rosehips adorning some of the roses such as the 'Rosa Mundi' and 'Alba Roses'.
-The remainder of the roses have shed their beauty, ready to sleep for the winter.
+The remainder of the roses have shed their beauty, sleeping through the winter.

-Sensory Garden: In the meadow area crabapples sport festive colored fruits until birds eat them.
-Most notable are the bright yellow of the Harvest Gold® crabapples (Malus 'Hargozam'), the reds of the Tina crabapple (Malus sargentii 'Tina') andredbud crabapples (Malus x zumi 'Calocarpa').
-The angular branches of the contorted mulberry (Morus bombycis 'Unryu') and the many Scots pines (Pinus sylvestris) add drama to the landscape.
+Sensory Garden: The angular branches of the contorted mulberry (Morus bombycis 'Unryu') and the many Scots pines (Pinus sylvestris)add drama to the landscape.
 Look for interesting textured bark on common hackberry (Celtis occidentalis), American persimmon (Diospyros virginiana), bur oak (Quercus macrocarpa) and basswood (Tilia americana).
 For color notice the unusual red-tinged bark of the small coral-bark Japanese maples (Acer palmatum), the striking white of the grey birches (Betula populifolia 'Whitespire') and the dark shiny lenticel-dotted bark of the Pekin lilacs (Syringa pekinensis).

 Waterfall Garden: Winter Interest: Views: From the top of the waterfall look down on surrounding lakes and gardens.
-Plants: Evergreens at every level, curved stems of Korean abelialeaf (Abeliophyllum distichum), white bark and drooping branches of European white birch (Betula pendula 'Youngii'), red stems of Tatarian and redosier dogwood (Cornus alba 'Siberian Pearls' and C. sericea var. coloradensis), yellow stems of Bud's Yellow redosier dogwood (Cornus sericea 'Bud's Yellow'), green segmented stems of common horsetail (Equisetum hyemale), tall brown bamboo-like stems of Japanese fleece flower (Fallopia japonica 'Crimson Beauty').
+Plants: Evergreens at every level, curved stems of Korean abelialeaf (Abeliophyllum distichum), white bark and drooping branches of European white birch (Betula pendula 'Youngii'), red stems of Tatarian and redosier dogwood (Cornus alba 'Siberian Pearls' and C. sericea var. coloradensis), yellow stems of Bud's Yellow redosier dogwood (Cornus sericea 'Bud's Yellow'), green segmented stems of common horsetail (Equisetum hyemale).

-Water Gardens: Grasses and sedges are illuminating the shorelines with shades of gold and copper.
+Water Gardens: Grasses and sedges are illuminating the shorelines from erosion.